There are a few reasons why this strategy is attractive to currency traders.

 Using Martingale as a Yield Enhancement

-As I mentioned before, I don’t suggested using Martingale as your main trading strategy.
+As I mentioned before, I don’t suggested using Martingale as a main trading strategy.
 For it to work properly, you need to have a big drawdown limit relative to your trade sizes.
-If you’re trading with a sizable chunk of your capital, you’d risk “going broke” on one of the downswings.
+If you’re trading with a sizable chunk of your capital, there’s a very real risk of “going broke” on one of the downswings.

 The most effective use of Martingale in my experience is as a yield enhancer.
 I’ve applied the strategy I’m going to describe below over a 3 year time frame – with good results.
 This was done by trading the liquid part of a big portfolio.
 By capping the drawdown at 4% of the free cash and incrementally increasing it, I was able to get a reliable 0.4-0.6% overall return per month.